DETAILED ACTION

 Example 3 teaches administering via injecting into the tail vein, the exosomes extracted from the MSCs of the 3 cytokine compositions and the varying cytokine concentrations, and their effect on a SLE mouse model via H&E staining (p6-7).

-Further, and as was discussed in the previously filed non-final office action, Pluristem teaches of mesenchymal-like adherent stromal cells (ASC) [0007].
+Pluristem teaches of mesenchymal-like adherent stromal cells (ASC) [0007].
 Pluristem teaches the ASC that are exposed to cytokine treatment are mesenchymal stromal cells (MSC).
 Pluristem teaches said MSCs may be human MSC as defined by The Mesenchymal and Tissue Stem Cell Committee of the International Society for Cellular Therapy [0067].
 Pluristem teaches of extracellular vesicles, i.e., exosomes, secreted by the described ASC and that methods of isolating extracellular vesicles are well known in the art [0179].
 Pluristem teaches the vesicles are harvested from a bioreactor in which the ASC (i.e., MSC) have been incubated in the presence of inflammatory cytokines [0180].

 Pluristem teaches a method of treating, ameliorating, inhibiting, or preventing an immune-mediated disease in a subject in need thereof, comprising the step of administering to the subject a pharmaceutical composition comprising the described ASC (i.e., MSC).
 Pluristem further teaches the use of the MSC in the preparation of a medicament for treating, ameliorating, inhibiting, or preventing an immune-mediated disease [0200].
 Moreover, Pluristem teaches a method of treating, ameliorating, inhibiting, or preventing an immune-mediated disease in a subject in need thereof, comprising the step of administering to the subject a pharmaceutical composition comprising the described exosomes [0207].
 Pluristem teaches for any preparation used in the described methods, the therapeutically effective amount or doses can be estimated initially from in vitro and cell culture assays and often a dose is formulated in animal models to achieve a desired concertation or titer.
 Toxicity and therapeutic efficacy of the active ingredients (i.e., exosomes) can be determined by standard pharmaceutical procedures in vitro, in cell cultures, or in experimental animals [0191]-[0192].
 Further, Examples 17-25 teach of testing (i.e., screening) ASC (i.e., MSC, i.e., MSC-derived mixed exosome populations) for efficacy in treatment of a specific disease or condition, such as IBD, DTH, CP/CPPS, NMO, Scleroderma, Limb Ischemia, Bone Marrow Migration, HSC Engraftment and Pulmonary Fibrosis.
+Additionally, Pluristem teaches (Ex 20) of comparing, by assaying expression levels or presence of mRNA, proteins, or disease markers, or any combination thereof, the therapeutic effectiveness of said plurality of diverse MSC-derived mixed exosome populations in treating NMO (i.e., a neurological disorder) (point d of the instant application).

 Thus, Pluristem teaches a method of identifying an exosome population for testing or treatment of with respect to a specific disease or condition [0191]-[0193] and further teaches a method comprising screening a plurality of diverse mesenchymal stromal cell (MSC)-derived mixed exosome populations for efficacy in treatment of a specific disease or condition.

 Pluristem teaches of incubating ASC (i.e., MSC) in a 3D culture apparatus in a growth medium, wherein one or more pro-inflammatory cytokines have been added to the growth medium [0030].
-Additionally, Pluristem teaches the cytokine, or in other embodiments at least one of the cytokines if more than on is present, is an inflammatory cytokine that affects adaptive immune responses.
+Additionally, Pluristem teaches the cytokine, or in other embodiments at least one of the cytokines if more than one is present, is an inflammatory cytokine that affects adaptive immune responses.
 In further embodiments, the cytokine is one of, or in other embodiments more than one of, IL-2, IL-4, IL-5, TGF-beta, IL-10 or IFN-gamma [0040].

 "It is a settled principle of law that a mere carrying forward of an original patented conception involving only change of form, proportions, or degree, or the substitution of equivalents doing the same thing as the original invention, by substantially the same means, is not such an invention as will sustain a patent, even though the changes of the kind may produce better results than prior inventions."
 In re Williams, 36 F.2d 436, 438 (CCPA 1929)